Greece appoints lawyer as top tax official

 The EU said that Theoharis’s resignation was a cause for serious concern and urged the government to ensure continuity of the reforms to improve the efficiency of the state sector.

 Greece has long struggled with patchy tax collection.
-Modernising its tax system and cracking down on tax dodging, which has contributed heavily to its debt crisis, is considered crucial for the country.
+Modernizing its tax system and cracking down on tax dodging, which has contributed heavily to its debt crisis, is considered crucial for the country.

 A senior manager at PricewaterhouseCoopers in Greece, Savvaidou, 42, studied law in Athens and public tax and finance law in Paris.
 She has also worked as an adviser at the finance ministry and as a tax adviser in the private sector.